kubernetes/kubernetes/staging/src/k8s.io/metrics/IMPLEMENTATIONS.md

 ## Custom Metrics API

-***NB: None of the below implemenations are officially part of Kubernetes.
+***NB: None of the below implementations are officially part of Kubernetes.
 They are listed here for convenience.***

 - [Prometheus